-Too be clear, Kodak's original DISC cameras had high quality four-element lenses with an aspherical element, and a few other DISC camera manufacturers also produced great lenses, but most were simple three-element, plastic lenses.
+Too be clear, Kodak's original DISC cameras had high quality four-element lenses with an aspherical element, and a few other DISC camera manufacturers also produced great lenses, but most Disc cameras had simple three-element, plastic lenses.
 However, that wasn't enough to compensate for the camera-consumer connection.
 If not used carefully, these cameras -- even with good lenses -- will produce blurry results.
 The cameras are small and light, and while some have relatively fast shutter speeds -- thanks in part to the typically fast f2.8 lens (with a slower lens, a slower shutter speed is needed)-- they are very easily moved during the exposure.
 Add in the fact that the tiny negative requires extreme magnification to make a standard print, and you have a recipe for disaster.
+Forget about a decent 8x10" enlargement.

 Disc cameras varied it their approach to correct exposure, and ranged from primitive, which relied a lot on the film's flexibility regarding exposure, to more "sophisticated", "auto-exposure" "systems" that typically had two shutter speed settings (such as 1/200 for SUNNY and 1/100 for CLOUDY/FLASH) and/or two f-stop settings (such as f6 for SUNNY and f2.8 for CLOUDY/FLASH).

-In the end, the DISC camera failed mainly because it could not be reloaded -- similar to the 110 fiasco that Kodak created.
+In the end, the DISC camera are not in use today because the film discs could not be reloaded -- similar to the 110 fiasco that Kodak created earlier.
 But after the DISC camera failure, Kodak put its nose to the grindstone again, and decided to create yet another disaster -- the APS format, again with film cassettes which could not be reloaded.
 Three strikes and Kodak was OUT!!!
 Here's a shot of the smallest DISC camera (which had 15 exposures per disc) compared to a Minox camera having the same sized film format (center), and a Minolta 16mm camera with a format twice the size.
-The Minox and Minolta cameras used cassettes that are easy to reload providing over 24 exposures each.
+The Minox and Minolta cameras used cassettes that are easy to reload providing over 24 exposures each -- and are still being used today!

 Many of these DISC camera, especially the inexpensive ones, were given away, or sold, for promotional purposes.
-They are exactly the same as the cameras listed here but have a decal or marking for the promoted product, and may appear in a different color than the original, for example.
-There are too many of them to list here, but you can find a list of many of them over at:
+That's how cheap they were!
+These promotional cameras are exactly the same as the cameras listed below, but have a decal or marking for the promoted product or company, and may appear in a different color than the original, for example.
+There are too many of these promotional cameras to list here, but you can find a list of many of them over at:

 Surprisingly, despite being the largest film manufacturer in Europe at the time, Agfa did not get on the DISC camera bandwagon.
 I guess they figured, "These cameras use so little film, why bother?"
 Wise move.

-A unique, rugged disc camera with a big handle for easy transport.
-It doesn't have a flash, but it does accept flash-bars.
+A unique, rugged disc camera with a big, rubberized handle for easy transport -- not that any disc camera is difficult to "transport"!
+It is a bare-bones Disc camera -- it doesn't even have a flash, but it does accept a flip-flash bar.
 At first glance it looks like it might be a radio or have one built in, but it doesn't.
+No flash light or storage compartment either.
 Maybe it would have succeeded if it had!
+It was made by Halina which, not surprisingly, sold its own version to wannabe suvivalists.

 Stay tuned for more information